-$5,500 for 2014 and 2015 (plus an additional $1,000 if you're age 50 or older).
+$5,500 for 2018 and $6,000 for 2019 (plus an additional $1,000 if you're age 50 or older).

-Through such exchanges, you can sell shares from an individual or joint account and invest them in an existing IRA.
-Keep in mind that the IRS considers the sale portion of these transactions a taxable event.
+You can also exchange shares to contribute to your IRA by moving money from an existing individual or joint American Funds account.
+Keep in mind that the IRS considers the movement out of the non-retirement account a taxable event.

-Log in to your account to exchange shares.
+1. Log in to your account.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.